stackbit-projects/deidearq-a6e47/content/pages/posts/moving-to-new-york.md

 ---
-title: Mantenimiento de herreria en casa - habitación
+title: Mantenimiento de herrería en casa - habitación
 subtitle: A cautionary tale about life in New York
 excerpt: >-
   The City of New York, usually called either New York City (NYC) or simply New